jellejurre/VRCTools-Packaging/README.md

 (Fields marked with * are required for the UnityPackage generation)

-And it adds some additional fields to the `package.json`:
+And it adds some additional fields to the `package.json` (on top of the one passed via the `--customJsonFields` option):

 | Field             | Description                                                        |
 |-------------------|--------------------------------------------------------------------|